Future Use Plan and Work Needed

 Here’s more about the Norgan…

-The Dundalk Olde Town Hall is already municipally-owned,
+The Dundalk Olde Town Hall is now community-owned and

 And the mayor’s last point about how the theatre